 As many as one in five online searches are local, according to Google, so one of the best ways to boost sales is to get your business seen by those living or working nearby to you.

 One essential tool to achieve this is Google My Business, according to James Gurd, ecommerce and marketing consultant.
 A listing is "free, easy to use and a must for any small firm wishing to promote its services to a local market."

 So what is Google My Business and how does it work?
 "Basically, it's a local search tool that organises results around specific locations.
 Business owners submit a profile and when a potential customer looks for, say, a plumber in their area, a list of local businesses comes up," he explains.

-The key, stresses Gurd, is putting together an effective description of your business.
-Just like a normal website, a Google My Business listing is subject to Google’s own search engine “spiders”, so it’s important to create a relevant, SEO-friendly profile of your company using appropriate keywords and tags.
+The key, says Gurd, is putting together an effective description of your business.
+Just like a normal website, a Google My Business listing is subject to Google's own search engine spiders, so it's important to create a relevant, SEO-friendly profile of your company using appropriate keywords and tags.

 "It's all about knowing how your customers will search for you," he says.
 "For instance, if you're a high-end London jewellery retailer, you might want to include the words designer, or boutique, to make your profile more specific.
 There are no rules - you simply need to think about how your potential customers would try and find you."